sfu-cmpt340/2024_3_project_15/README.md

 4. **Result**:
    - The processed dataset will be analyzed and classified with the confusion matrix, ROC curve, and precision recall curve on the web page.

-Notes:
+## Important Notes: ##
+- MuseLab 1.9.5 only works on a MAC device.
+It does not connect to the museband on a Windows device.
 - Instead of manually collecting data with the museband, you can also test by uploading the data in `EEG_Data > dataProcessing > EEG_Data > museFiles_scrolling > original_data`
-- The ROC curve and precision recall curve only displays if both scrolling up and scrolling down data is uploaded
+- The ROC curve and precision recall curve will only display if both scrolling up and scrolling down data is uploaded

 <a name="troubleshoot"></a>
 ## 4. Troubleshooting
-- If you get the `Error occured while processing the EEG signal` error message on the website, make sure the scipy version is 1.14.1 (If you can't install scipy 1.14.1, make sure your Python version is up to date)
+- If you get `Error occured while processing the EEG signal` error message on the website, make sure the scipy version is 1.14.1 (If you can't install scipy 1.14.1, make sure your Python version is up to date)